ReadShade/ReadShade/source/reshade/posteffects.rst

 Introduction
 ------------

-This guide provides instructions on how to delete or disable post effects on Unreal Engine 4 and Unreal Engine 5 games.
-The steps outlined in this guide can help improve performance and reduce visual issues.
+This guide explains how to remove or turn off post effects in games made with Unreal Engine 4 and 5.
+Doing this can make your games run better and look cleaner.

 Unreal Engine 4
 ---------------

-The following post effects can be disabled in Unreal Engine 4 games:
+You can turn off these post effects in Unreal Engine 4 games:

 - Motion Blur
 - Depth of Field